ansible/awx/docs/websockets.md

 Inside AWX we use the `emit_channel_notification` function which places messages onto the queue.
 The messages are given an explicit event group and event type which we later use in our wire protocol to control message delivery to the client.

-### Broadcast Backplane
+### Relay Backplane

 Previously, AWX leveraged RabbitMQ to deliver Ansible events that emanated from one AWX node to all other AWX nodes so that any client listening and subscribed to the Websockets could get events from any running playbook.
 We are since moved off of RabbitMQ and onto a per-node local Redis instance.
 To maintain the requirement that any Websocket connection can receive events from any playbook running on any AWX node we still need to deliver every event to every AWX node.
 AWX does this via a fully connected Websocket backplane.

-#### Broadcast Backplane Token
+#### Relay Backplane Token

 AWX node(s) connect to every other node via the Websocket backplane.
-The backplane websockets initiate from the `wsbroadcast` process and connect to other nodes via the same nginx process that serves webpage websocket connections and marshalls incoming web/API requests.
+The backplane websockets initiate from the `wsrelay` process and connect to other nodes via the same nginx process that serves webpage websocket connections and marshalls incoming web/API requests.
 If you have configured AWX to run with an ssl terminated connection in front of nginx then you likely will have nginx configured to handle http traffic and thus the websocket connection will flow unencrypted over http.
 If you have nginx configured with ssl enabled, then the websocket traffic will flow encrypted.

 Authentication is accomplished via a shared secret that is generated and set at playbook install time.
 The shared secret is used to derive a payload that is exchanged via the http(s) header `secret`.
 The shared secret payload consists of a a `secret`, containing the shared secret, and a `nonce` which is used to mitigate replay attack windows.